mttdffy/action_permission/README.md

     - this includes an initialization to generate `app/permissions` and `app/permissions/application_permission.rb`
     - generator to hook into existing scaffold generator to create a permission file when a controller is created.
 - setup testing environment and write tests
+- make sure it works in gem form

 ----